 Reasons why a blog is of huge importance

 On your blog, whether it is professional or just personal, you have the freedom to decide what to change.
 Such as when to change, how to display it, and when to post it and why to change something from a technical point of view.
+A blog manager can help with this situation.
 If they are on your website, you have their attention… on you.
 On social networks, you are controlled by the algorithms, by other people’s decisions and how they want to show your content.
 Let’s practical: Instagram has released a new update where users can only see a lower percentage of content compared to the past, based on a presumed interest.
 This presumed interest is however established by an algorithm and this directly impacts the general engagement of the posts.

 Sometimes social network changes are in favour of users, but sometimes … not so much.
 If you make technical changes to your blog, you will decide which ones and make sure that those who read you continue to do it and maybe even do it again.